lifubang/nodecmd/Readme.md

 # api
 *   gets(size)
-    read number of size characters from stdin, or util meets \n. \n may in the return string.
+<br />    read number of size characters from stdin, or util meets \n. \n may in the return string.
 *   printsth(sth, ...)
-    display sth in stdou, if there are more than on args, the diaplay split by " ", in the end there is no '\n'.
+<br />    display sth in stdou, if there are more than on args, the diaplay split by " ", in the end there is no '\n'.
 *   print(sth, ...)
-    display sth in stdou, if there are more than on args, the diaplay split by " ", in the end there is a '\n'.
+<br />    display sth in stdou, if there are more than on args, the diaplay split by " ", in the end there is a '\n'.
 *   readInt()
-    read a int or long number from stdin.
+<br />    read a int or long number from stdin.
 *   readDouble()
-    read a float or double number from stdin.
+<br />    read a float or double number from stdin.
 * read_line
-    read number of 1024 characters from stdin, or util meets \n. \n may in the return string.
+<br />    read number of 1024 characters from stdin, or util meets \n. \n may in the return string.

 # use examples
 ```js